anderson-joyle/blockchain-for-humans/README.md

 > Entities can be corrupted.
 Concepts cannot!

 With that been said, the next question is: what is the base unit for business?

-The answer is **TRUST**!

-> I trust everyone.
-It's the devil inside the person I don't trust.
-(The Italian job)

-As simple as it sounds, trust is the biggest gap when it comes to make business.
-Think about it: why do we sign contracts?
-Shouldn't "I give you my word" be enogh?
-Another example: why do we have banks?
-Why do we need a centralized institution saying how much cash each one of us has available?

-> "Here, take this $50.000,00 dollars' loan.
-Give me your word that you will pay me back and we are good." said no bank ever.

-***
-With that been said, the next question is: what is the base unit for business?
 There anwser is TRUST!
 > I trust everyone.
 It's the devil inside the person I don't trust.
 (The italian job)